Hardware

 The TKey core contains several functions, and acts as the main hardware interface between firmware and device applications.
 The core has:

-• Read access to the 32 bit FPGA design version, expressed as an integer: VERSION.
+• Read access to the 32 bit FPGA design version, expressed as an integer: TK1_MMIO_TK1_VERSION.

-• Control of and status access for the RGB LED on the TKey, called LED in the memory map.
+• Control of and status access for the RGB status LED on the TKey, available at TK1_MMIO_TK1_LED.

 • Setting bit 0 high turns on the Blue LED.